 While these records are available to members of the public, they are often located in multiple agencies and require varying types of requests, such as in-person, mail, or electronic inquiries.
 A lack of uniform or clear instructions on accessing public information makes the process tedious, especially when searchers lack direction on acquiring desired records efficiently.

-Records Page aims to provide helpful tools such as aggregate links and concise information to empower the public to find these records quickly and without unnecessary stress.
+This article aims to provide helpful tools such as aggregate links and concise information to empower the public to find these records quickly and without unnecessary stress.
 Interested parties can likewise run a free public records search to retrieve criminal, court, and warrant records with our guidance on the intricacies of finding them.

-Searching for offenders booked in county jails provides the largest search radius when performing an inmate search in Kane County.
+Searching for offenders booked in county jails provides the largest search radius when performing an arrest or inmate search in Kane County.
 This is because it encompasses all cities and towns located within the county.

 The role of county custodian of arrest records primarily falls on the sheriff’s office if one is available—many of the sheriff’s offices maintain free online rosters that make it convenient to run inmate searches and view mugshots that are taken during booking.